India Midlife Transitions | Practical Paths

 4. Demand quality: are there enough open roles with clear requirements?

 Pick one primary path and one secondary path.
-Then run small experiments before making large commitments.
+Then run validation sprints before making large commitments.

 Income-safe transition strategy for Indian professionals